(Updated May 1, 2021)

 - Repeat Folder: it will simply play the songs in whatever folder you are currently in but not any subfolders and will not move on to the next folder.

 - Repeat One: will play one song on repeat

 - Random: plays (at random) all of the files in every folder.
 Regardless of whatever folder you are in it will delve into any folder and play at random.

 - Return: stakes you out of the Repeat (playmodes) Menu.

-So, the playback and the user interface is extremely limited.
+So, the playback modes, the user interface and becaue it only takes up to a 32gb) it is limited at times.
 Everyone will have their own different approach to filling a card.
 I would start with a ‘music’ folder.
-Then beneath that add genre subfolders and basically make a ‘greatest hits’ for each genre (e.g. rock, disco, rock).
-That way you can play what style your feeling at the time.
+Then beneath that add genre subfolders and basically make a ‘greatest hits’ for each artist/various artists . (e.g. Music>DJ Mixes>”Cottage Country Mix 1″ or Music>Rock>Van Halen>”Ain’t Talking About Love”).
+That way you can play whatever genre you’re feeling at the time or all files random.
 If you just want it random there is the random playmode.

 It should be noted that there is no EQ on this unit but there are EQ presets:

 - Rock: more dynamic sound with more punchy bass and highs